lgss/service-design-manual/service-manual/user-centred-design/resources/patterns/question-pages.md

   </a>
 </div>

-There's a [coded example of this page](http://govuk-prototype-kit.herokuapp.com/examples/question-page) in the [GOV.UK prototyping kit](https://github.com/alphagov/govuk_prototype_kit).
+There's a [coded example of this page](http://govuk-prototype-kit.herokuapp.com/examples/question-page) in the [LGSS prototyping kit](https://github.com/alphagov/govuk_prototype_kit).

 ---